 50 Category Ideas for Color Coding Your Planner

-99% of the time I color code my planner spreads.
-The different colors help keep my planner organized.
+Most of the time I color code my planner spreads.
+The different colors keep my planner organized, highlights the key tasks I need to complete and it’s more interesting than only using black pen!

 I’ve tried various color coding methods including: